Latrun Monastery is the only Trappist monastery in Israel, and it is located in the middle between Tel-Aviv and

 - Yad La-Shiryon – The Armored Corps Memorial Site and Museum at Latrun.

 - Emmaus Nicopolis was the Roman name for one of the towns associated with the Emmaus of the New Testament, where Jesus is said to have appeared after his death and resurrection.
 Emmaus was the seat of the Roman Emmaus.
 In contrast, Nicopolis was the name of the city from the 3rd century CE until Palestine’s conquest by the Muslim forces of the Rashidun Caliphate in 639.
 In the modern age, the site was the location of the Palestinian Arab village of Imwas, near the Latrun junction, between Jerusalem and Tel Aviv, before its destruction in 1967.
 The site today is inside Canada Park, a place maintained by the Israel Nature and Parks Authority.
 However, the archaeological site has been cared for by a resident French Catholic community since 1993. (source).

-Overall this can be a nice shortstop while driving from Tel-Aviv to Jerusalem or vice versa.
-You can also combine the Latrun Monastery visit with one of the POI mentioned in the previous section.
-But if you love nature and look for a beautiful place for a stop (on the way from Tel-Aviv to Jerusalem), I would recommend a short detour to visit Avshalom Cave.
+Overall this can be a nice shortstop while driving from Tel Aviv to Jerusalem or vice versa.
+You can also combine the Latrun Monastery visit with one of the points of interest mentioned in the previous section.
+But if you love nature and are looking for a beautiful place to stop (on the way from Tel Aviv to Jerusalem), I recommend a short detour to visit Avshalom Cave.

 Have you visited Latrun Monastery?
 Tell us about your experience in the comments below.